Louise, Princess Royal: Princess Royal

 On 9 November 1905, Edward VII created Louise the Princess Royal, the highest honour bestowed on a female member of the royal family, succeeding her aunt, Victoria, German Empress, who died in 1901.
-At the same time, the King declared that the two daughters of the Princess Royal would be styled as princesses, with the style and attribute of "Highness" and with precedence immediately after all members of the royal family bearing the style of "Royal Highness".
+At the same time, the King declared that the two daughters of Louise would be styled as princesses, with the style and attribute of "Highness" and with precedence immediately after all members of the royal family bearing the style of "Royal Highness".

+In November 1905, Louise inaugurated the King's Labour Tents in Kingsway, London, a charitable initiative organised by the Church Army to provide temporary employment, food, and shelter to unemployed and destitute men.
+The tents offered men the opportunity to earn modest wages or meals by performing simple manual labour, such as preparing firewood, while also providing basic lodging and sustenance.
+Accompanied by Alexander, Louise visited the tents, spoke with the men, and sampled the soup provided, demonstrating her personal engagement with social welfare and her support for the Church Army's work in alleviating poverty in London.

-In August 1910, Princess Louise's daughter, Alexandra, secretly became engaged to Prince Christopher of Greece and Denmark.
-Upon hearing the news, the Duke of Fife disapproved of the match and forbade the union.
+In August 1910, Louise's daughter Alexandra secretly became engaged to Prince Christopher of Greece and Denmark.
+Upon hearing the news, Alexander disapproved of the match and forbade the union.
 On 15 October 1913, Alexandra married Louise's first cousin, Prince Arthur of Connaught.

-The Princess Royal was noted for her steady involvement in charitable and public-service work throughout her life.
-She supported a wide range of organisations, taking a particular interest in the activities of the Church Army and serving as a patron of the Alexandra Girls' Club.
+Louise was noted for her steady involvement in charitable and public-service work throughout her life.
+She supported a wide range of organisations, taking a particular interest in the activities of the Church Army and serving as patron of the Alexandra Girls' Club.
 In addition to her regular charitable visits and engagements, she held roles in several civic and philanthropic bodies, including serving as President of the London branch of the British Red Cross Society and supporting groups such as the Theatrical Ladies' Guild, the Greater London Fund for the Blind, the RSPCA, and the British and Foreign Sailors' Society.
 She also served as patron of the Ladies' Association in aid of Princess Christian's Fund for the Deaf and Dumb, a charitable organisation established under her aunt, Princess Christian.
-Although known for her generally reserved public profile, she maintained a consistent commitment to charitable causes and undertook various ceremonial duties, including the launch of HMS Princess Royal in 1911.
+Although known for her generally reserved public profile, she maintained a consistent commitment to charitable causes.